What You Need To Know Before Going Dairy Free

 What is Dairy Free?

 In today’s modern food culture going dairy free typically refers to cutting out cow’s milk-based foods, beverages, and food additives that are dairy based.
 This can be quite a significant process as dairy can be found in many foods and food items from shelf-stable to frozen foods and everything in between.

 This dietary pattern requires the dairy free dieter to remove common dairy items from their diet such as ice cream, milk, yogurt, cheeses, and even most protein powders along with several processed foods.
 This can seem challenging at first considering the high priority today’s modern diet places on cow’s milk, however, it is not impossible and can lead to some significant benefits.

 Who Benefits From Dairy Free?

 There are two specific groups that can benefit from going dairy free and they are those with a cow’s milk protein allergy and lactose intolerance.
-These two are not interchangeable conditions, but rather they are two immune responses to different components in dairy.
+These two are not interchangeable conditions, but rather they may be two immune responses to different components in dairy.

-A dairy allergy is caused by an allergy to whey and casein, the two proteins in dairy.
-While someone with lactose intolerance lacks the enzyme, lactase, to digest the sugar in dairy which is lactose.
+A dairy allergy can be caused by an allergy to whey and casein, the two proteins in dairy.
+While someone with lactose intolerance may lack the enzyme, lactase, to digest the sugar in dairy which is lactose.
 The individual with lactose intolerance, 75% of the world’s population, may still be able to eat dairy, just lactose free dairy.

-Others who can benefit from dairy free are those with autoimmune conditions that result in inflammation.
-Often these individuals are more prone to becoming inflamed as a result of certain foods like dairy or gluten.
+Others who may benefit from dairy free are those with autoimmune conditions that can result in inflammation.
+Often these individuals may be more prone to becoming inflamed as a result of certain foods like dairy or gluten.
 Anyone with high cholesterol may want to consider removing full-fat dairy, or all dairy, from their diets as it may drive up their cholesterol count.